 Typically, a gum graft surgery involves opening a small flap in the roof of the mouth.
 From there, the dentist removes a piece of tissue from beneath the top layer of tissue.
 This grafted tissue is then stitched to the area that is receding, and the opening from the roof of the mouth is sealed.

 If you think you may need a gum graft or other periodontal treatment, then talk to us at Flex Dental to learn more about your options.
-You can schedule an appointment in our Bloomingdale, IL dental office to get personalized recommendations.
+You can schedule an appointment in our Bloomingdale, IL dental office to get personalized recommendations and dental treatments.